Azure/terraform/quickstart/101-key-vault-key/readme.md

 ## Example

-To see how to run this example, see [Deploy an Azure Key Vault using Terraform](https://learn.microsoft.com/azure/key-vault-get-started-bicep).
+To see how to run this example, see [Create an Azure key vault and a key by using Terraform](https://learn.microsoft.com/azure/key-vault/keys/quick-create-terraform).